githubEdit

 You can define inputs/outputs of your model metadata using one of two formats:

-Though most fields that you can specify on model metadata follows kfserving dataplane proposal you can also specify extra one called custom that allows you define any custom metadata you may find useful.
+Though most fields that you can specify on model metadata follows kfserving dataplane proposalarrow-up-right you can also specify extra one called custom that allows you define any custom metadata you may find useful.
 The custom field is meant to hold dict-like structure with both keys and values being string.

-See also: Metadata Schema and Validation notebook.
+See also: Metadata Schema and Validationarrow-up-right notebook.

 SeldonMessage metadata